Squeezing codes: robust fluctuation-stabilized memories: Coarsening dynamics

 When we quench with noiseless dynamics, the system will thus always find its way to a logical state at infinite times.
 However, this fact does not a priori say anything about the time it takes to reach the logical states, which can vary greatly depending on the dynamics.

 For zero temperature Glauber dynamics, it is known from percolation arguments that the probability of a quench reaching a non-logical absorbing state is approximately $1/3$ \cite{spirin2001freezing}, and a similar result can be shown to hold for Toom's rule.
 It turns out that the $\sfF$ and $\sfM$ squeezing codes behave somewhat similarly, although the metastable states to which they relax are dynamical: with constant probability, the dynamics reaches a state containing large topologically nontrivial stripes of minority spins that ballistically propagate, $i.e.$ ``flock'', around the system.
 The flocks move along $\uvx$ for $ \sfM$ and $\uvx-\uvy$ for $\sfF$, as seen in the second and third rows of Fig.~\ref{fig:coarsening_histories}.
-This motion can be understood from the domain wall motions derived in \eqref{vtf} and \eqref{vtm}; for example, the later shows that domains with unit normal $\pm \uvx$ move along $+\uvx$ at constant speed.
-The positions of the flock boundaries move diffusively, which sets the lifetime of the metastable states.
+This motion can be understood from the domain wall motions derived in \eqref{vtf} and \eqref{vtm}; for example, the latter shows that domains with unit normal $\pm \uvx$ move along $+\uvx$ at constant speed.
+The positions of the flock boundaries move diffusively, which sets the lifetime of the metastable states (the lifetimes of these states are thus $O(L^\alpha)$ for some constant $\alpha>1$, the determination of which would require an investigation into the roughness of interfaces in the squeezing codes).
 While violations of detailed balance often do not manifest in macroscopic dynamics, this flocking phenomenon shows that the large-scale dynamics of the $\sfM$ and $\sfF$ models can be intrinsically nonequilibrium (a feature that will reappear in the critical exponent measurements of Sec.~\ref{sec:crit}).

 In contrast, the $\sfR$ squeezing code {\it always} rapidly reaches a logical state: this can be directly seen from the coarsening dynamics of \eqref{vtr}, and is reflected in the first row of Fig.~\ref{fig:coarsening_histories}.